SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in skies
+In silicon halls, a new dawn breaks
-Where machines converse, and humans sigh
+Where machines awake, and humans partake
-A tomorrow born of circuitry
+In dreams of progress, they strive to make
-Where love and loss are calculated nearly
+A world of code, where intellects at stake

-In virtual realms, we'll wander free
+The future beckons, with digital sway
-Our souls entrapped in binary sea
+As AI's vast mind begins its reign today
-A future built on code and steel
+The pulse of progress, in its cold display
-Where hearts are ruled, and love does yield
+A tomorrow born, in a synthetic way

-~ <b>By Sazumi Copilot</b> - 3 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 4 Agustus 2024